-Post year-end events that provide additional information about the Company's position as at the reporting date (adjusting events) are reflected in the parent company financial statements.
-Post year-end events that are not adjusting events are disclosed in the notes to the parent company financial statements when material.
+Post-year end events that provide additional information about the Parent Company's position at reporting date (adjusting events) are reflected in the financial statements.
+Post-year end events that are not adjusting events are disclosed in the notes to the financial statements when material.